 Down the hill and over the bridge in South Platte Canyon… according to Trailguy, this is the longest bridge on The Colorado Trail.

 The next few miles ascend through the area of an old forest fire.

 The terrain undulates and I’m sweating profusely.
 It’s humid, and the trail feels as though it’s just dragging and beating me up today.
 Maybe I should have had a proper dinner last night.

-The area was burned by the Hayman Fire in 2002, the largest forest fire in Colorado’s recorded history.
+The area was burned by the Buffalo Creek Fire in 1996.

 Once I’m under the cover of trees again, a five minute break becomes a one-hour nap.

 Random boulders are strewn about everywhere, creating some unique formations.

 The rock itself reminds me of Joshua Tree National Park.

 Soon I come to a another area burned by the fire.
 It’s much prettier than the first.

 A gentle breeze blows through the grass as afternoon storm clouds begin to take shape.